SaschaWillems/misc/vk/README.md

 #### [02 - Pipelines](examples/pipelines/)
 **New Description**<br>
-Demonstrates the use of pipeline state objects (pso) that bake state information (rasterization states, culling modes, etc.) along with the shaders into a single object, making it easy for an implementation to optimize usage (compared to OpenGL's dynamic state machine).
-Also demonstrates the use of [pipeline derivatives](https://www.khronos.org/registry/vulkan/specs/1.0/xhtml/vkspec.html#pipelines-pipeline-derivatives).
+Using pipeline state objects (pso) that bake state information (rasterization states, culling modes, etc.) along with the shaders into a single object, making it easy for an implementation to optimize usage (compared to OpenGL's dynamic state machine).
+Also demonstrates the use of pipeline derivatives.

 #### [03 - Dynamic uniform buffers](examples/dynamicuniformbuffer/)
 **New Description**<br>